 The Company leases office and laboratory facilities in South San Francisco and San Diego, California; Austin, Texas; Marseille, France; and Richmond, Virginia, and leases certain equipment under various non-cancelable lease agreements.
 The lease terms extend to October 2030 and contain extension of lease term and expansion options.
-The leases have a weighted average remaining lease term of 3.9 years as of December 31, 2022.
-The Company had deposits of \$0.7 million included in long-term assets as of both December 31, 2022 and 2021 restricted from withdrawal and held by banks in the form of collateral for irrevocable standby letters of credit held as security for the leases
+The leases have a weighted average remaining lease term of 2.7 years as of December 31, 2023.
+The Company had deposits of \$0.9 million and \$0.7 million included in long-term assets as of December 31, 2023 and 2022, respectively, restricted from withdrawal and held by banks in the form of collateral for irrevocable standby letters of credit held as security for the leases

-The Company determined its operating lease liabilities using payments through their current expiration dates and a weighted average discount rate of 6.4% based on the rate that the Company would have to pay to borrow, on a collateralized basis, an amount equal to the lease payments in a similar economic environment.
+The Company determined its operating lease liabilities using payments through their current expiration dates and a weighted average discount rate of 8.0% based on the rate that the Company would have to pay to borrow, on a collateralized basis, an amount equal to the lease payments in a similar economic environment.
 Operating lease liabilities along with the associated ROU assets are disclosed in the accompanying consolidated balance sheets.
 After the adoption of ASC 842, Leases, the Company classified its deferred rent for tenant improvements with its operating lease ROU assets on the consolidated balance sheets.
-In connection with the acquisition of Decipher Biosciences in March 2021, the Company identified certain offmarket rate leases and has estimated an intangible asset of \$1.8 million which is included in operating lease assets and will be amortized over the remaining lease term.
-See Note 4 Business Combinations for more information on the acquisition of Decipher Biosciences.

-Future minimum lease payments under non-cancelable operating leases as of December 31, 2022 are as follows (in thousands of dollars):
+Future minimum lease payments under non-cancelable operating leases as of December 31, 2023 are as follows (in thousands of dollars):

 Year Ending December 31, Amounts

-2023 \$ 4,718
+2024 \$ 5,647

-2024 4,446
+2025 5,729

-2025 4,489
+2026 1,412

-2026 1,403
+2027 593

-2027 697
+2028 558

-Thereafter 879
+Thereafter 27

-Total future minimum lease payments 16,632
+Total future minimum lease payments 13,966

-Less: amount representing interest 1,914
+Less: amount representing interest 1,336

-Present value of future lease payments 14,718
+Present value of future lease payments 12,630

-Less: short-term lease liabilities 4,070
+Less: short-term lease liabilities 5,105

-Long-term lease liabilities \$ 10,648
+Long-term lease liabilities \$ 7,525